 There are no direct financial implications arising from the adoption of the Social Value Charter.
-Organisations adopting the Charter will commit to the locally defined principle of supporting the Shropshire economy which includes support for the local supply chain, local jobs, skills development and inward investment.
+Organisations adopting the Charter will commit to supporting the Shropshire economy which includes support for the local supply chain, local jobs, skills development and inward investment.
 It is anticipated that there will be indirect financial benefit to the local economy arising from adoption of the Charter, although this will be difficult to quantify.